yuriy-budiyev/image-loader/README.md

         // Advanced usage
         ImageLoader.with(this)
                 /*Create new load request for specified data.
-                  Data types supported by default: Android URIs (remote and local), files, file descriptors, resources and byte arrays.*/ .from("https://some.url/image")
+                  Data types supported by default: URIs (remote and local), files, file descriptors, resources and byte arrays.*/ .from("https://some.url/image")
                 /*Required image size (to load sampled bitmaps)*/